boostorg/gil/doc/design_guide.rst

 Models
 ~~~~~~

-All built-in integral and floating point types are valid channels.
+All C++11 fundamental integer and float point types are valid channels.

 The minimum and maximum values of a channel modeled by a built-in type
 correspond to the minimum and maximum physical range of the built-in